 With books, the process of fact-checking and verifying sources is done by the publisher during publication, and generally not by a panel of peers.
 It is not a formalised peer-review process.

 Most books in the Library's collection are academic or scholarly works appropriate for use by university students, but there are ways you can evaluate the information you find to make sure it is of good quality.
 This includes: checking the author's credentials and any affiliations with academic institutions or organisations; checking the bibliographies and reference lists; and critically evaluating the text for bias, evidence and relevancy.
-The Library has a handout about evaluating information sources that might help you analyse the information that you find.
+The Library has a handout about evaluating information sources linked below that might help you analyse the information that you find.